 All newly posted pieces end up automatically on the home page in the list of New Pieces.
-This list changes all day every day as new pieces are added to PRX.
+This list changes all day every day as new pieces are added to the PRX Exchange.

 Then there is the manual way you end up on the home page.
 PRX site editors make an editorial decision about what might capture the attention of stations; we see your piece appear and listen to it and say "Wow, that should be on the home page!
 I bet a station would find that interesting."
 We look for items and subjects that are timely and relevant for listeners and stations, demonstrate superior craft or uniqueness, or coordinate with national marketing efforts.